grscheller/neovim-notes/notes/04-AdvTradViCommands.md

 The name vi comes from the "visual interface" for the ex line editor.
 That is the reason vi's configuration file is called `~/.exrc`.

-Vi was often called "bimodal" where *normal mode* and *command mode* were conflated together and called "command mode" and "insert mode" was the second mode.
+Vi was often called "bi-modal" where *normal mode* and *command mode* were conflated together and called "*command mode*" and *insert mode* was the second mode.

 ## Normal Mode Commands